Wealcoder/animation-addons-for-elementor/readme.txt

 1.0.0 – 01/04/2024
 Initial release

+1.1.1 – 14/09/2024
+* Tweak: Replaced `waypoints.js` library with the native Intersection Observer API
+* Fix: Progress not working in Progressbar widget.

 - We used lots of third-party JS Plugins.
 Like:
 2. beforeafter JS
 3. progressbar JS